WTW93: Everyone Is a Complete Idiot Except Bill Maher

 I think it's a interesting scientific discussion.

-It's also an interesting cultural discussion, because you could make the argument that if women had been in charge of everything, perhaps sports as we know it would be things that women are better at.
+It's also an interesting cultural discussion because you could make the argument that if women had been in charge of everything, perhaps sports as we know it would be things that women are better at.

 Yeah.

-I think that's the best argument for like if you're trying to defend the sentence in question, which was the inequities between male and female athletes is a result of not inherent biological differences between sexes, but of biases and how they're treated in sports.
+I think that's the best argument for like if you're trying to defend the sentence in question, which was the inequities between male and female athletes as a result of not inherent biological differences between sexes, but of biases and how they're treated in sports.

-It would be like, yeah, if you say like men and women, men are better at quote unquote sports than women.
+If you say like men and women, men are better at quote unquote sports than women.

-Well, what if society had been dominated by like a female point of view and all the sports were like distance sports or whatever.
+Well, what if society had been dominated by like a female point of view and all the sports were like distance sports or whatever?

-Like they they become like the lesser sports.
+Like they become like the lesser sports.

 And when you look at like male gymnastics events, they're totally different versus female gymnastics events.